KBTQ: Rhythmic Top 40 era (2002–2005)

+During the rhythmic top 40 era from 2002 to 2005, KBTQ operated as "96.1 The Beat" in the McAllen-Brownsville-Harlingen market, with Alix Quintero serving as program director, guiding the station's programming and music selection for its rhythmic contemporary hit radio format.

 Loss of Revenue 2005

 As the Rhythmic War continued with rival KBFM, 96.1 The Beat KBTQ failed to capitalize on advertisement of commercial revenue due to various businesses' preference for a cleaner-sounding KBFM rather than an intense urban leaning station from KBTQ.
 Former personalities of KBTQ switched over to rival KBFM by this time and it was apparent that revenue was not improving thus forcing Univision Radio to pay out its personalities through sister station advertising commercial revenues.
 Although the listener ratings were strong and in favor of KBTQ against rival KBFM, the incoming revenue (or lack thereof) said otherwise.
 Univision came to the terms that without business advertising commercials, there is no way to maintain a station with its format.

+The intensified rivalry exacerbated competitive pressures on KBTQ, as the urban-oriented content of the Rhythmic format drew advertiser hesitation amid the fragmented market.
+Under ownership by Univision Radio (following its 2003 acquisition of Hispanic Broadcasting Corporation), the station relied on cross-subsidization from sister properties to sustain operations amid declining revenues.
+These challenges set the stage for the format's abandonment later that year.